dbca-wa/ckan-o-sweave/README.md

 ## How?
 You'll need:

-* RStudio IDE (Desktop or Server) with Latex and git installed.
+* RStudio IDE (Desktop or Server) with Latex and git installed system-wide.
 * The code, figures, maps and anything else you want to use in your reports as CKAN resources.
 * Initially, you need to run `scripts/installation.R` to download and install